g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 Another capability of Lerna that I consider to be among the most helpful is dependency hoisting.
 In a standard multi-package repository, each package may install its dependencies, and this can lead to redundancy and longer installation times.
 Common dependencies, on the other hand, are held at the root of the repository, which minimizes redundancy and enhances efficiency.
 This is, however, an advantage in managing the dependencies that are used by different packages and in uniformity within the packages as well.

-To make things easier, Lerna also provides tools for publishing with commands such as `lerna-publish`, which allows developers to publish several packages into npm with a single command.
+To make things easier, it also provides tools for publishing with commands such as `lerna-publish`, which allows developers to publish several packages into npm with a single command.
 It also checks for the changes in the packages since the last release, and therefore only the current packages are published.
 Most importantly, Lerna facilitates the running of scripts in multiple packages using `lerna-run`, which can be used to build or test run the scripts across different packages in parallel.

 ### Strengths of Lerna
 Lerna is primarily designed for JavaScript and TypeScript monorepos and hence is frequently deployed for the management of frontend libraries, libraries of React components, and backend APIs.
 It eases the processes of operating in various ways by enabling the running of scripts across the packages and publishing them to [npm](https://www.npmjs.com/) with ease.
-Executing such tasks becomes more efficient with Lerna, as teams working on such applications, i.e., where factors bearing dependencies, such as a design system, are broken into several packages.
+Executing such tasks becomes more efficient with it, as teams working on such applications, i.e., where factors bearing dependencies, such as a design system, are broken into several packages.

 For instance, let us assume a team is working on a React component library that has multiple packages implemented for buttons, forms, and navigational components.
 In this case, Lerna would allow the developers to make updates to the button package and push them as a new release while at the same time allowing the update of the form and navigational component packages, or even the entire release could be made in a coordinated manner.
 This also makes it possible for the components to be designed in a way that they are self-sufficient and can have different versioning, which is convenient to the users.